1h4a/pthy-source/README.md

 # pthy-source
-Minecraft ParTicle HolographY engine in C# - view images and video in minecraft as a hologram!
+Minecraft ParTicle HolographY engine - view images and video in minecraft as a hologram!

 You can literally use this to do anything in Minecraft.
 Literally anything.
 Make custom blocks with it for all I care.
 Add texture.
 Do whatever.

 It's intended to draw images and video, but hey.
 It's open source.
 You can force it to render anything.

-**This project is discontinued.
-I will not be maintaining it anymore, but I am thinking about making a re-work also with 3D models in the future.**
+**The original project written in C# is now discontinued, and work is underway on a C++ rewrite.**

 **To use PTHY's code in your own projects, provide proper credit referencing the github page. eg. 'Using code from PTHY (github.com/y3i/pthy-source)' Additionally, you must credit all used libraries or other external used projects as stated in this repository.**